Please see the separate document on supported platforms.

 11. Installation Complete - You will now be able to access the Funnelback Administration User Interface using the Administration Account details created in Step 4, which will be opened in a Browser Window.

 After downloading or copying the Funnelback installer to your server, it can be started from a command line as follows.
-Note that the Funnelback installer must be run by the root user.
+Note that the Funnelback installer must be run by the root user and that on 64-bit Linux systems the 32-bit compatibility libraries are required to run the Funnelback installer.

 chmod +x funnelback-<version information>.run ./funnelback-<version information>.run